prabh580/Lung-Cancer-Analysis/README.md

 The focus is on visualizing patterns across gender and time to help inform healthcare awareness and policy decisions.

 ## Tools Used
-- Python (Pandas, Matplotlib, Seaborn)
+- Python (Numpy, Pandas, Matplotlib, Seaborn and more)
 - Power BI

 ## Key Steps